 A guide to cloud ERP and how it can help your business

 How familiar are you with cloud ERP?
 Maybe your company runs an on-premise solution.
 Perhaps you’ve done some research, and even moved some of your operations over to cloud tools.
-You may know nothing about cloud ERP and this is your initial experience.
+You may know nothing about cloud-based ERP and this is your initial experience.
 Before we explore cloud ERP in depth, let’s define it.

 Cloud enterprise resource planning software, or cloud ERP, is a suite of business applications that accesses business data in real time through an internet connection.
 Also called a Software as a Service, or SaaS, applications and data are stored on remote servers and don’t require on-site hardware.
 Businesses save money with cloud ERP through reduced IT support services, a monthly fee instead of an upfront licensing and equipment costs and no upgrade projects.
-A cloud-based ERP system provides your organization with one location for all business data and tools for financial management, supply chain management, order processing, customer resource management (CRM), fulfillment, procurement and more.
+A cloud-based ERP system provides your organization with one location for all business data and tools for financial management, supply chain management, order processing, customer relationship management (CRM), fulfillment, project management, procurement and more.

 Outside of the cost savings and tools, cloud ERP software offers significant benefits.
 With features like mobile platforms and Internet of Things (IoT), cloud-based software is leading the way with innovation.